Norecipes - Elevating Everyday Meals

 Why This Recipe Works

-- Properly seasoned sushi rice will elevate your homemade sushi, and it's not just about the ratio of ingredients.
-How you mix the seasoning into the rice is just as important.
+• Properly seasoned sushi rice will elevate your homemade sushi, and it's not just about the ratio of ingredients.
+How you mix the sushi rice seasoning into the rice is just as important.

 Sushi Rice Ingredients

-- Japanese short-grain rice: This type of rice has a high ratio of amylopectin to amylose, giving it a sticky texture essential for getting the rice to hold its shape when shaped into sushi.
+• Japanese short-grain rice: This type of rice has a high ratio of amylopectin to amylose, giving it a sticky texture; this is how to make sushi rice hold its shape when formed into sushi.
 Although stickier than long-grain rice, it is not as sticky as glutinous rice (a.k.a. "sticky rice").
 Read my post about Japanese short-grain rice for everything you need to know about selecting the right kind for sushi.
 It's also important to use white rice, as the bran that covers each grain of brown rice prevents the grains from sticking to each other.
 To give your sushi rice extra umami, you can cook it with a small piece of kombu (kelp).

-- Salt: Salt enhances the natural umami in sushi rice while balancing out the sweet and tangy notes of the seasoning.
-I like to use an umami rich sea salt any type of salt will work.
+• Salt: Salt enhances the natural umami in sushi rice while balancing out the sweet and tangy notes of the sushi rice seasoning.
+I like to use an umami-rich sea salt, but any type of salt will work.
 Be sure to keep in mind that the 1 teaspoon measurement is for sea salt, so you will need to adjust the amount for flakier varieties like kosher salt.

 How to Make Sushi Rice